 Today travel along a windy road by private minivan to Palenque (approx 6 hours).
 Once you've arrived, the afternoon is free for you to relax or explore.
 Situated in hot jungle, Palenque is the jumping off point to the nearby Mayan ruins of the same name.
 You'll have tomorrow to check them out.

 Today you have the chance to visit the ruins of Palenque.
 Situated on a hilltop, the ruins date back to 600 AD and are some of the most impressive Mayan relics in Mexico.
 As you walk among the temples (closed-toe shoes recommended), listen out for the eerie calls of howler monkeys echoing from the jungle.
 There are many ruins which are still un-excavated and remain hidden in the forest.
 You can opt to take a guided tour of the ruins or through the surrounding jungle.
-This evening, transfer to the bus station and board an overnight bus to Merida.
-The journey should take around eight to nine hours in total.
+This afternoon, travel by private bus to the historic town of Merida (approximately 8 hours).

 Day 12 Merida

 Day 14 Chichen Itza / Playa del Carmen

 Travel to Playa del Carmen by private minivan, stopping en route for an included visit to the Maya ruins of Chichen Itza (this first leg will take about two hours).
 Recently named one of the new Seven Wonders of the World, Chichen Itza contains both Toltec and Mayan ruins lying alongside each other.
 The famous El Castillo pyramid dominates the site.
 There is also a large ball court where games used to be held.
 Nearby, excavations of the Well of Sacrifice offered up treasures of jade, copper and gold as well as many human and animal bones.
 The group will spend 2-3 hours at Chichen Itza before continuing on to Playa (approx three hours).
 Blessed with azure waters, powdery beaches and a European feel, Playa del Carmen is a resort city close to Cancun also with a party atmosphere.
 After your quick and easy orienation walk, pick a place to kick back with a margarita and watch the sunset.

 Day 15 Playa del Carmen